-A book-lover since before she could read, Seabrooke wrote her first (marvellously wish-fulfilling) stories with her sister as a pre-teen.
-After a detour through a B.Sc. in Zoology, she found her way back to books in the publication of a field guide to moths (Houghton Mifflin Harcourt, 2012).
-Nearly twenty years after her first forays into writing fiction, she rediscovered the joys of storytelling (now with fewer Mary Sues) and hasn’t looked back.
-She currently balances her nonfiction publishing contracts with her (much more fun) action-packed spec-fic YA writing, slotting both in around her day-job as a full-time mom.
-She lives in eastern Ontario, Canada, with her husband, toddler, and menagerie.
-Someday, she’ll have time to to sleep again.
+A book-lover since before she could read, Seabrooke wrote her first (marvelously wish-fulfilling) stories with her sister as a pre-teen.
+After a detour through a B.Sc. in Zoology, she found her way back to books in the publication of two field guides to moths (Houghton Mifflin Harcourt, 2012 & 2018).
+She rebooted your favourite kidlit writers’ conference, WriteOnCon, in 2016 and acted as Director until 2021.
+She currently is a stay-at-home-mom, runs a small home business selling handsewn cute patterned wrist braces, has an additional moth field guide under contract, continues to be involved on the WriteOnCon team, and sometimes even finds a few minutes to write some fiction.
+She lives in eastern Ontario, Canada, with her husband, two young kids, and menagerie.
+Someday she’ll have time to sleep again.